aidev13/aidev13/README.md

-- 👋 Hi, I’m David Liebherr!
+## David Liebherr
+I enjoy coding in PHP, Python and SQL.

 - I love hunting and fishing, music and vodka.
 - Jesus is Lord!
 Seek him and you will find peace in your soul!
-- 📫 How to reach me: ambition.aidev@gmail.com
+- 📫 How to reach me: liebherrdavid@yahoo.com

-I enjoy coding in PHP and JavaScript.
-I have also been dabbing in C#.

 I am a self-learning dev.
 I did graduate EdX bootcamp in full stack web development.
 <!---